kuehne-trustable-de/estTestClient/README.md

 # ESTClientWrapper
-A wrapper around os-specific versions of libest (https://github.com/cisco/libest) client.
+A wrapper around os-specific versions of [libest]{https://github.com/cisco/libest} client.
 The pre-build native versions for x86-Windows and -Linux are packaged in this wrapper.
-This enables testing of an EST server (https://www.rfc-editor.org/rfc/rfc7030.html) on different platforms.
+This enables testing of an EST server's compatibility to [RFC7030]{https://www.rfc-editor.org/rfc/rfc7030.html} on different platforms.
 The binaries were copied into a temporary directory and executed there.This has security drawbacks.
 So use this wrapper for testing in non-productive environments, only.

 ## License